 I love these simple STEM builds that tie into books.
 They make fantastic classroom projects, plus they teach valuable lessons.
 This Water Clock STEM activity is a powerhouse of learning in one simple project.
 Kids will learn about history, math, engineering, timekeeping and more.
 Check out this water clock project for your next lesson.

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.
 Or visit our YouTube channel to see if the video has been uploaded there.
 We are slowly uploading our archives.
 Thanks!

 The History of Water Clocks

 Water clocks are one of the oldest time measuring systems.
 It is so old, the origins and original creators of the water clock are not known.
-Evidence of water clocks in Ancient Egypt date their use to the 16th Century BC.
-However some historians believe water clocks have been used in China as far back as 4000 BC.
+Evidence of water clocks has been found in Ancient Egypt, with specimens discovered in Egypt that date from the 14th century BC., however some historians believe water clocks have been used in China as far back as 4000 BC.

 Up until pendulum clocks became common in the 17th century, water clocks were used around the world and in almost every culture.
 With many innovations and developments making them more accurate over time.

-Put simply, inflow involves collecting water into a vessel with markings to track the passage of time.
-Outflow measures time by how much water has flowed out of a vessel.
+Put simply, inflow water clocks involve collecting water at a constant rate into a vessel with markings to track the passage of time.
+Outflow clocks measure time by how much water has flowed out of a vessel.

 Pretty simple right?
 But also completely genius!